Carlos Bilardo

-Dr. Carlos Salvador Bilardo (born 16 March 1938) is an Argentine former physician, football player, and manager.
+Carlos Salvador Bilardo (born 16 March 1938) is an Argentine football player, and manager.

 Bilardo achieved worldwide renown as a player with Estudiantes de La Plata in the 1960s, and as the manager of the Argentina side that won the 1986 FIFA World Cup and came close to retaining the title in 1990, where they reached the final.
-As manager of Argentina, he was renowned for successfully employing the 3–5–2 formation at the highest level; this formation has been in use for decades, but has never achieved mainstream status.
+As manager of Argentina, he was renowned for successfully employing the 3–5–2 formation at the highest level; this formation had been in use for decades, but had never achieved mainstream status.

 Bilardo is known by fans and the media as el narigón ("the big nosed one").